PSTAT197-F23/Final-Project-Group5/README.md

 **Contributors:** Kaitlyn Lee, Sanaz Ebrahimi, Yoobin Won, Aron Ma, Dylan Fu

-**Vignette abstract:** This vignette guides you through the application of two key clustering algorithms, K-Means and Hierarchical clustering, using the Iris dataset.
-You will gain hands-on experience using pre-existing methods to cluster the data in R and visualizing the results.
-This notebook will equip you with practical skills to analyze and group data based on their inherent similarities.
+**Vignette abstract:** This vignette guides the reader through the application of two key clustering algorithms, K-Means and Hierarchical clustering, using the Iris dataset.
+The reader will gain hands-on experience with using builtin methods to cluster the data in R and visualizing the results.
+This notebook will equip the reader with practical skills to analyze and group data based on their inherent similarities.

 **Repository contents:** In the root repository we have the `vignette.qmd` our primary vignette document that teaches the different clustering methods with step-by-step explanations (should read like a lab activity)